 What started as a routine experiment has turned into a revolutionary project, henceforth known as Hickory Project.
 Formed in 2001, the band features hard–driving traditional and original acoustic music deeply rooted in bluegrass.
-Hickory Project is a powerhouse of musical prowess with the expert licks of National Mandolin Champion Anthony Hannigan, banjo phenomenon Dave Cavage, Steve Belcher, Coleman Smith, Mark Morris, and Craig Vance.
+Hickory Project is a powerhouse of musical prowess with the expert licks of National Mandolin Champion Anthony Hannigan, banjo phenomenon Dave Cavage, Steve Belcher, Coleman Smith, Mark Morris, Craig Vance, and Jillian Hannigan.

 Hickory Project is globally acclaimed.
 They have captivated audiences throughout Europe and the US, and even as far away as Australia.
 As musical ambassadors Hickory Project is taking their music worldwide.